 The yellow bullhead catfish is a popular species of catfish found in many rivers and streams throughout North America.
 Its scientific name is Ameiurus natalis.
 This species has distinctive yellow coloring on its body and head, giving it its common name.
 The yellow bullhead catfish is an opportunistic feeder and will consume a wide variety of foods, including insects, crustaceans, mollusks, and other fish.
 It is also known to be a hardy species with long life spans.

-See also What is Yellowjacket Animal
+See also What is Yorkie Bichon Animal

 The reproductive habits of the yellow bullhead catfish are not well-studied.
 However, it is known that this species spawns in the late spring or early summer when water temperatures reach 18 to 23 degrees Celsius (64 to 73 degrees Fahrenheit).
 The eggs are laid in shallow water and hatch within two days.
 The larvae are then carried downstream by currents until they reach suitable habitats where they mature into adults.
 Male yellow bullhead catfish can reach sexual maturity when they are about 6 inches long while females may take up to a year longer to reach maturity.